 We begin to climb and drive through part of the Lincoln National Forest and the Mescalero Apache Indian Reservation.
 It’s a beautiful day and a beautiful drive.

-Little do I know we will end up in Las Cruces, 150 miles from Roswell as we can’t find Lake Holloman, the next camp I am looking for either.
+Little do I know we will end up in Las Cruces, 150 miles from Roswell as we can’t find Lake Holloman either, the next camp I am looking.
 When the clerk at Dollar General looked at me with that blank stare that signals, loud and clear, “I have no idea what you’re talking about lady,” we press on.

 White Sands National Monument near Alamogordo in the Tularosa Basin of the Chihuahuan Desert is on our itinerary and it doesn’t disappoint.
 The dunes are made up of gypsum left when the ancient Permian Sea retreated.
 Mountains rose and carried the gypsum high, and later water from melting glaciers dissolved the mineral and returned it to the basin.
 Rain and snow continue this process.